Ehren-Strifling/wizard-js-remake/README.md

 Fixed how the framerate works, now it works flawlessly on (hopefully) all browser.
 Now only reads keyboard inputs while the game canvas is focused.

-Changed how barrier bouncing code to make it more consistent Moved the framerate counter slightly away from the edge of the canvas
+Changed the barrier bouncing code to make it more consistent Moved the framerate counter slightly away from the edge of the canvas

 ## Code Changes